interledger/rfcs/proposals/0000-ilp-ping-protocol/0000-ilp-ping-protocol.md

 ## Scope
 It is already possible to test end-to-end connectivity in Interledger by sending a small payment using existing mechanisms.
 However, doing so requires higher-level protocols, such as [SPSP](https://github.com/interledger/rfcs/blob/master/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md) and [STREAM](https://github.com/interledger/rfcs/blob/master/0029-stream/0029-stream.md).

-Instead, this protocol uses only [Interledger-layer](https://github.com/interledger/rfcs/blob/master/0001-interledger-architecture/0001-interledger-architecture.md#interledger-protocol) technologies to test connectivity between two nodes in the Interledger.
+Instead, this protocol uses only [Interledger-layer](https://github.com/interledger/rfcs/blob/master/0001-interledger-architecture/0001-interledger-architecture.md#interledger-protocol) technologies to test connectivity between two nodes in the Interledger without requiring any additional protocols or outside information.

 This protocol is not designed to debug routing issues and does not provide additional diagnostic information about the state of routing.
 That use case would be better served by a separate `traceroute` mechanism.